berndporr/iir1/README.md

 ### CMake setup
-If you use cmake as your build system then just add to your `CMakeLists.txt` the following lines:
+If you use cmake as your build system then just add to your `CMakeLists.txt` the following lines for the dynamic library:
 ```
 find_package(iir)
 target_link_libraries(... iir::iir)
 ```
-for the dynamic library or:
+or for the static one:
 ```
 find_package(iir)
 target_link_libraries(... iir::iir_static)
 ```
-for the static library.

 ### Generic linker setup
 Link it against the dynamic library